-One Dupont Circle, NW, Suite 320 • Washington, DC 20036-1142 Phone (202) 466.7230 • Fax (202) 466.7238 • mnm.cic.edu CIC invites proposals from NetVUE member colleges and universities that seek to re-examine and reframe their commitments in ways that balance their history, identity, and heritage with attention to their present circumstances.
+CIC invites proposals from NetVUE member colleges and universities that are seeking to reexamine and reframe their commitments in ways that attend not only to their history, identity, and heritage, but also to their present circumstances.
 This re-examination would enable institutions to articulate the ties between their inheritance from the past and the vocations that situate them within their current context and call them into the future.
-By the end of the grant period, recipients are expected to have created one or more enduring products, such as a book (whether a monograph or a collection of essays), a permanent campus exhibit accompanied by a printed catalogue, or some other physical and durable record of the results of the campus conversations, critical thinking, and reframing process.
+By the end of the grant period, recipients are expected to have created one or more enduring products, such as a book (whether a monograph or a collection of essays), a permanent campus exhibit accompanied by a printed catalogue, or some other physical and durable record of the results of campus conversations, efforts in critical thinking, and the entire reframing process.
 The enduring product(s) may be supported by other products (including digital and electronic ones) that reflect deep research and that may help extend the reach of the project.

 NetVUE Grants for Reframing the Institutional Saga may be requested in amounts up to \$40,000 for use over two years.
-Examples of allowable expenses include (a) released time or stipends for researchers and writers who might collaborate on the project; (b) released time for one or more project leaders to coordinate the activities of this grant; (c) funds to support retreats, workshops, and similar events; and (d) reading materials and other resources for use during the grant period.
-A complete description of allowable expenses is available in the Grant Budget Guidelines document on the NetVUE website.
+Examples of allowable expenses include (a) released time or stipends for researchers and writers who might collaborate on the project; (b) released time for one or more project leaders to coordinate the activities of this grant; (c) funds to support retreats, workshops, and similar events to gather a range of perspectives on the institutional saga; and (d) reading materials and other resources for use during the grant period.
+Grant funds may be used for a range of purposes, but some expenses are ineligible for grant support; for details, grant writers are expected to consult the Grant Budget Guidelines document on the NetVUE website.